-You will need nappy liners, either paper or fleece and a bucket with a lid.
-Everything else is nice to haves, but I would recommend: nappy sanitizer, a nappy net, and a wet bag (to put dirty nappies in when you’re out and about).
+You will need nappy liners, either paper or fleece and either a bucket with a lid or a large wetbag to store nappies between washes.
+Everything else is nice to haves, but I would recommend: nappy sanitizer, a nappy net, and a smaller wet bag (to put dirty nappies in when you’re out and about).

-If you are using paper liners, just drop them in the toilet and flush.
-If you are using fleece liners then tip the poo down the loo and then put the liner in your nappy bucket (note this only works with solid faeces, – with liquid poo you will need to sluice the liner in the toilet ie hold firmly to the liner whilst flushing the toilet).
+If you are using paper liners, bag them and bin them.
+If you are using fleece liners then tip the poo down the loo and then put the liner in your nappy bucket (note this only works with solid faeces, – with liquid newborn poo you can just pop it in your nappy bucket!)

-If using an all in one or stuffable nappy, the whole nappy goes in the bucket (take boosters out of the stuffable first), if using a two part nappy, only the inside bit goes in the bucket unless the wrap is soiled.
+If using an all in one or pocket nappy, the whole nappy goes in the bucket (take boosters out of the pocket first), if using a two part nappy, only the inside bit goes in the bucket unless the wrap is soiled.

-If you dry pail put your nappies in the machine and run a rinse cycle. (you can skip this step if you soak)
+Put your nappies in the machine and run a rinse cycle.

 Wash at 60 to kill all bacteria.